KristiyanDinev/DevNotes/asp.net/EntityFrameworkCore.md

 *See https://learn.microsoft.com/en-us/ef/core/modeling/relationships/one-to-many*

-- **Navigation property** is a property, which helps **Entity Framework Core** to build the correct relationship between the tables.
+- **Navigation property** is a property which helps **Entity Framework Core** to build the correct relationship between the tables.
 It is not a column, but a relationship.

 **User Model**

 *Note: ***{ get; set; }*** is making automatic getters and settings for that property.*

+Example:

 ```csharp
 User user = new User();